magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist-Fedora.md

 greenclip was downloaded using the https://github.com/erebe/greenclip/releases and put in ~/.local/bin Qtile config is already modified to use it

-sudo dnf install code did not work, rpm was downloaded and installed from website
+sudo dnf install code did not work, install as per instructions on fedora on VSCode website

 Fredi was installed using rpm download

-VaeraCrypt was installed by downloading rpm
+VeraCrypt was installed by downloading rpm

 IPFS was installed using rpm downloaded from github page, but check there is appimage also and there may be other installers as well later. sudo rpm -i sample_file.rpm